 2016 was the year of paleo diets, quinoa, kale and local food markets.
 Avocado was found on every breakfast menu and chai lattes were the trending spiced drink to grab before work.
 So how are we changing our food habits this year and are we changing them for the better?
+At least with health insurance you can compare different policies across multiple providers, but this is not always the case with new diets.

 Have our food priorities changed?